Slins-23/flutter-guitar-tuner/README.md

 I took that as an opportunity to program my first mobile application, specifically an android application at the moment, and learn Flutter/Dart in the process, which is something I have had in my mind for a couple of months.

+* I had to make some changes to Flutter's default widget code in "stepper.dart" at /flutter/packages/flutter/lib/src/material/stepper.dart - If you want to rebuild the code you will need to replace the original file with the one found in this repository, at this repository: "intricacies/flutter-widgets/stepper.dart"

 ## Features

 Features that have been implemented and features that have yet to be implemented.